plfiorini/slides/slides/linuxday-2013/slides.md

 Advantages:

 - **If something fails at step 1 you won't reboot into a broken system**
-- Atomic updates and just one reboot
+- Updates are atomic, only one reboot
 - No need for rescue partitions or BTRFS snapshots
 - Ability to reboot into older version in case of regressions
-- Same workflow for **OS upgrades to the new release**
+- Same workflow for **upgrades to the new OS release**

 ---